ThinkReally114/pvputils-fix/README.md

-# PVPUtils Skia Cross-Platform Patch
+# PVPUtils-fix

-A Fabric mod that patches PVPUtils to support all platforms (Windows/Linux/macOS/Android).
+A Fabric client-side mod that patches [PVPUtils](https://modrinth.com/mod/pvp-utils) to support Linux and macOS by pre-loading the correct Skia native library at startup.

 ## Problem

-PVPUtils only includes Skia native library for Windows (`.dll`), causing crashes on Linux/Android.
+PVPUtils only bundles the Skia native library for Windows (`.dll`), causing crashes on other platforms when Skia features are used.

 ## Solution

-This patch mod includes all platform native libraries and pre-loads the correct one at startup.
+This mod includes Skia native libraries for all supported platforms and uses a Mixin to pre-load the correct one before PVPUtils tries to load it.

 ## Supported Platforms